puppetlabs/puppet/api/docs/http_file_metadata.md

 * `recurse` -- should always be set to `yes`; unfortunately the default is `no`, which causes a search to behave like a find operation.
 * `ignore` -- file or directory regex to ignore; can be repeated.
 * `links` -- either `manage` (default) or `follow`.
 See examples below.
+* `checksum_type` -- the checksum type to calculate the checksum value for the result metadata; one of `md5` (default), `md5lite`, `sha256`, `sha256lite`, `mtime`, `ctime`, and `none`.
+* `source_permissions` -- whether (and how) Puppet should copy owner, group, and mode permissions; one of
+  * `ignore` (the default) will never apply the owner, group, or mode from the source when managing a file.
+When creating new files without explicit permissions, the permissions they receive will depend on platform-specific behavior.
+On POSIX, Puppet will use the umask of the user it is running as.
+On Windows, Puppet will use the default DACL associated with the user it is running as.
+  * `use` will cause Puppet to apply the owner, group, and mode from the source to any files it is managing.
+  * `use_when_creating` will only apply the owner, group, and mode from the source when creating a file; existing files will not have their permissions overwritten.

 ### Example Response